SoftUni-Internal/interactive-content/EN/04-For-Loop/07-Summary.md

 - For loops

-  * Overview of what For loops contains
+  * overview of what for loops contains

-  * For loops repeat a certain block of code
+  * for loops repeat a certain block of code

 ```java live
 for (int i = 1; i <= 10; i++) {